fuseelab/fuseelab.github.io/files/bibliography.md

 # FUSÉE Lab Blockchain Knowledge base

-In order to edit this document and and the [FUSEE Lab website](https://github.com/bnb-chain/bsc-ecosystem), please do a pull request.
+In order to edit this document and the [FUSEE Lab website](https://github.com/bnb-chain/bsc-ecosystem), please do a pull request.

-The goal of this page is to provide the current status of the open-source BNB Smart Chain Tech Stack and highlight the potential interesting projects that are most demanded by the BSC community and ecosystem.

 ## <ins> About</ins>
 This document is a knowledge base on blockain create by the FUSÉE Lab.

->📝 _The goal of this document is to provide the FUSÉE Lab members and the community with the latest and accurate informations about the blockchain ecosystem._
+>📝 _The goal of this document is to provide the FUSÉE Lab members and the community with the latest informations about the blockchain ecosystem._

 ### <ins> Books </ins>